fif911/kubernetes-front-end-backend-example/README.md

 ### Frontend

-Backend is built on React component and is run using npm.
+Frontend is built using React and is run using npm (for development).

 ### Database

 Postgres is used as primary data store.
-Credentials can be found in .env file.
+Credentials for Docker-compose version can be found in `.env` file.
+Credentials for `Microk8s` and `GCP` versions can be found in corresponding `ConfigMaps` and `Secrets`.

-## Further details

-See detailed docs on ```backend``` and ```frontend``` in corresponding folders.